 Certification of Water Rights Ownership Update

 Montana’s Form RTC includes a water rights disclosure listing the status of water rights related to the property.
 The seller must state whether the property has public water access and whether water rights are attached to the property.
-If water rights are associated with the property, the disclosure states whether the seller is transferring the rights to the buyer or reserving or dividing the rights.
+If water rights are associated with the property, the disclosure states whether the seller transfers the rights to the buyer or reserves or divides the rights.